mstruebing/xtradepricecalculator/README.md

 ## Development

-To start a local development server on port 3000 simply use the php build-in server in the root directory:
+To start a local development server on port 3000 simply use the PHP build-in server in the root directory:
 `php -S localhost:3000`

 ### Quality Assurance